Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 20. Home to Dozens of Award-Winning Restaurants

 Without a doubt, you can eat very well in Santa Fe!
-Here you will find the only AAA Four Diamond restaurants in the state of New Mexico—Geronimo on Canyon Road, Sazón near the Plaza, Sassella next to the Georgia O’Keeffe Museum, and Terra at the Four Seasons Rancho Encantado, As well, you can enjoy the foods of 12 nominated and winning James Beard Foundation Award recipients, including “Best Chef: Southwest” Chef/Owner Mark Kiffin of the Compound Restaurant (in 2005) and Chef/Owner Fernando Olea of Sazón (in 2022) who both received top honors.
-Sazon ranked at #6, Geronimo at #11, and Sassella at #13 in the 2024 Tripadvisor Travelers’ Choice list of "Best Fine Dining Restaurants in the United States.
+Here you will find the only AAA Four Diamond restaurants in the state of New Mexico—Geronimo on Canyon Road, Sazón near the Plaza, and Terra at the Four Seasons Rancho Encantado, As well, you can enjoy the foods of nominated and winning James Beard Foundation Award recipients, including “Best Chef: Southwest” Chef/Owner Mark Kiffin of the Compound Restaurant (in 2005) and Chef/Owner Fernando Olea of Sazón (in 2022) who both received top honors.
+Sazon is ranked at #1 and Geronimo at #2 in the 2025 Tripadvisor Travelers’ Choice list of the Best Fine Dining Restaurants in the United States.
 Truly all Santa Fe chefs are artists, always honing their craft, and integral members of our community, heralded for their talent, ingenuity, and service.
 For a look at many of our fine culinary destinations in one spot, flip through our Santa Fe Menu Magazine.

 21. The Destination for Chile

 In 2022, New Mexico produced 46,750 tons chile, with an estimated value of $41.5 million, making it the top cash crop in the state.
 While most of the magic happens 250 miles to Santa Fe’s south in the “Chile Capital of the World,” Hatch, New Mexico, across the state, restaurant owners and individuals alike eagerly await the arrival of the autumn crop to replenish their troves.
 “Red, green or Christmas?” is a question you should expect to be asked when you order New Mexican fare.
 Just ask your server which option packs the most punch or answer “Christmas,” meaning a combination of green and red, perfect for those seeking the best of both worlds.
-Read more here.
+Read more here

 Santa Fe enjoys a wide range in elevation from 7,000 feet downtown to 12,075 feet at the top of Ski Santa Fe, so you might imagine there is also a range in temperature and climate.
 Locals are known to catch the 9 am chairlift up the slopes, squeeze in a half-dozen runs, and make a 2 pm tee time at The City Different’s public course Marty Sanchez Links de Santa Fe, dressed in an insulated wind shell, perhaps a beanie, and a large grin.
+Then, many add a jaunt to one of our soaking spas to soothe their muscles.
+A soak in natural mineral hot springs has a magical power to heal and rejuvenate.
+Ten Thousand Waves, Ojo Santa Fe, Ojo Caliente, and Jemez Hot Springs offer communal and private soaking options, and all are within easy, scenic driving distance.
+Or check with your local lodging—many have spa and sauna services onsite.

 23. Living History of Anglo, Hispanic, Mexican, and Native American cultures